 This is one of those, “Bless your heart” projects that are so far gone that it makes you wonder.
 Someone obviously put some time into this, but it has since been neglected.
 At this point I say, “Game ON!” and give it a whole new look.

-I’ve said it before and I’ll say it again, if it’s made of wood it has potential.
+I’ve said it before and I’ll say it again, if it’s wood it has potential.
 With this hunk o’ goodness I was kinda puzzled what to do at first, but really felt like making use of it as an upcycled clock.
 Seemed it just needed a facelift to end all facelifts.
 It was covered in an epoxy that was super thick and had yellowed.
 I was able to chisel most of it off and peel away the rest.